ayushmanchhabra/vsx/README.md

 const [count, setCount] = createState(0);
 ```

-Since there is no virtual DOM or proxy magic, `number` needs to be inserted in the markup so that a unique `id` can be generated which is referenced by `setCount` function.
+Since there is no virtual DOM or proxy magic, `count` needs to be inserted in the markup so that a unique `id` can be generated which is referenced by `setCount` function.

 ```javascript
 <>